sarigiering/visible-ocean/content/about.md

 I am a kitesurfer, runner and marine biogeochemist, who loves data and the curious ways in which carbon cycles through the ocean twilight zone.

 > Things take longer to happen than you think they will, and then they happen much faster than you thought they could. </br> <small>Rudi Dornbusch</small>

+text

+> Leadership is the art of getting someone else to do something you want done because he wants to do it. <br><small> President DD Eisenhower</small>